sebpalluel/web3-monorepo/README.md

 ALCHEMY_ETHEREUM_MAINNET_TOKEN=
 ALCHEMY_POLYGON_MAINNET_TOKEN=
 ALCHEMY_ARBITRUM_MAINNET_TOKEN=
 # Warning !
-Those api keys are going to get leaked in the client side code so it's advised to set ALLOWLIST DOMAIN in the alchemy dashboard to your apex domain (in our case www.web3-monorepo.app) in order to avoid someone hijacking your api keys
+Those api keys are going to get leaked in the client side code so it's advised to set ALLOWLIST DOMAIN in the alchemy dashboard to your apex domain (in our case www.web3-monorepo.app) in order to avoid someone hijacking your api keys.
+By default a public rpc network is used for the client side code so you don't need to set those api keys if you don't want to.
-NEXT_APP_ALCHEMY_ETHEREUM_MAINNET_TOKEN=
+# NEXT_APP_ALCHEMY_ETHEREUM_MAINNET_TOKEN=
-NEXT_APP_ALCHEMY_POLYGON_MAINNET_TOKEN=
+# NEXT_APP_ALCHEMY_POLYGON_MAINNET_TOKEN=
-NEXT_APP_ALCHEMY_ARBITRUM_MAINNET_TOKEN=
+# NEXT_APP_ALCHEMY_ARBITRUM_MAINNET_TOKEN=
 ```

 ### Provide the .env file to the github action CI job